Overview

 GPT (GIS Provisioning Tool) is a GIS automated data acquisition product.

-The main objective of GPT is to reduce the effort required in provisioning drawings into GIS system.
+The main objective of GPT is to reduce the effort required to provision drawings into a GIS system.

 GPT automatically imports layer data into GIS databases.
 The sources of the layer data can be either:

-The result of the GPT processing is new/modified layers of data in the GIS database.
+The result of the GPT processing is new or modified layers of data in the GIS database.

 Note

-GPT does not import basemaps (tiled images) to GIS systems.
+GPT does not import basemaps, such as tiled images, to GIS systems.

-GPT initially supports ESRI GIS servers, but can be extended to support additional GIS systems such as QGIS, Google Earth etc.
+GPT initially supports Esri GIS servers, but can be extended to support additional GIS systems such as QGIS, Google Earth, and others.

-Originally GPT was a command line tool with configuration files, but since version 2.0 it has a web interface whose purpose is to make the user experience simpler.
+Originally, GPT was a command line tool with configuration files.
+Since version 2.0, it has a web interface whose purpose is to make the user experience simpler.

-Below diagram gives a general view of the data flow, from the input files, up to consuming applications.
+The diagram below gives a general view of the data flow, from the input files up to the consuming applications.

 GPT Data Flow